alecallain/SSP/README.md

 # SSP
 CIS241 Merkle Hash Tree Project

-*Before you begin*: Edit the directory path in the ScanDirectory() function.
-The path will not be the same on your computer compared to mine
+*Before you begin*: Download the projectFiles folder and edit the directory path in the ScanDirectory() function.
+The path will not be the same on your computer compared to mine.

 How to use: